prosperllc/Prosper-iOS-SDK/README.md

 You’re all set!
 At this point, the Prosper Borrower SDK is installed and set up.
 You can now invoke the Prosper Borrower SDK and get personalized loan offers for users through Prosper.

-# Collecting user details for Prosper loan offers
+# Collecting loan applicant information for Prosper loan offers
 To generate personalized loan offers for a user, Prosper requires 13 pieces of information about the loan applicant.

-We'll tell you how to send this information to the SDK a bit later, but this list can help you decide whether you want to collect this information from your app, or let the SDK collect the information.
+We'll show you how to send this information to the SDK a bit later, but this list can help you decide whether you want to collect this information from your app, or let the SDK collect the information.
 Even if you have a small subset of this information, it may help to pass it to the SDK to speed the loan application process.

 User info required to generate loan offers:
  * Loan Amount